Wraysbury: The Wraysbury enclosure

-The enclosure of the parish of Wraysbury was ordered by a private Enclosure Act of 1799 and was signed by the commissioners in 1803.
+The enclosure of the parish of Wraysbury was ordered by a private inclosure act of 1799 and was signed by the commissioners in 1803.
 The map of the village was redrawn by Thomas Bainbridge and shows the distribution of the lands in the following enclosure.
 Immediately prior to this the common land of the village was owned by the Lord of the Manor of Wraysbury, at that time John Simon Harcourt, the church and the trustees of William Gyll Esq., although, as common land, they were subject to legal rights of pasture and grazing for copyholders and other tenants.
 In addition to those with legal rights over the land, the poor of the district would have had 'real' or 'customary rights', for example to feed their livestock or gather wood for fuel.

 The only beneficiaries from enclosure were those who could show legal rights over the common land, such as copyholders and tenants of the manor.
 The enclosure enshrined their rights, converting "rights of common" and allocating an area of land commensurate with their rights, as close to their farmhouse as was convenient.
 The poor were overlooked in this process, and were no longer allowed to forage for fuel or graze their animals.
 The smaller landowners of Wraysbury to benefit from enclosure included Nathanial Wilmot, Nathanial Matthews, Shadrach Trotman and Thomas Buckland, all of whose names had previously appeared on the Wraysbury Court rolls as copyhold owners.